In this sewing tutorial, I will show you how to make two easy top patterns and how to sew a top for beginners.

 HK is equal to 4 cm for all sizes

 The line GIKJ is the neckline of the top.

 Cut it out.

 For the bottom part of the top use only stretchy knit fabric.

-Cut a rectangle with following sides: width is your waist measurement and length is half of your front length.
+Cut a rectangle with the following sides: width is your waist measurement and length is half of your front length.